Super-Kamiokande: History

 Construction of the predecessor of the present Kamioka Observatory, the Institute for Cosmic Ray Research, University of Tokyo began in 1982 and was completed in April 1983.
-The purpose of the observatory was to detect whether proton decay exists, one of the most fundamental questions of elementary particle physics.
+The purpose of the observatory was to determine the existence of proton decay, one of the most fundamental questions of elementary particle physics.

-The detector, named KamiokaNDE for Kamioka Nucleon Decay Experiment, was a tank 16.0 m in height and 15.6 m in width, containing 3,058 metric tons (3,400 US tons) of pure water and about 1,000 photomultiplier tubes (PMTs) attached to its inner surface.
+The detector, named KamiokaNDE for Kamioka Nucleon Decay Experiment, was a tank 16.0 m in height and 15.6 m in width, containing 3,058 tonnes (3,400 US tons) of pure water and about 1,000 photomultiplier tubes (PMTs) attached to its inner surface.
 The detector was upgraded, starting in 1985, to allow it to observe solar neutrinos.
-As a result, the detector (KamiokaNDE-II) had become sensitive enough to detect neutrinos from SN 1987A, a supernova which was observed in the Large Magellanic Cloud in February 1987, and to observe solar neutrinos in 1988.
+As a result, the detector (KamiokaNDE-II) had become sensitive enough to detect ten neutrinos from SN 1987A, a supernova which was observed in the Large Magellanic Cloud in February 1987, and to observe solar neutrinos in 1988.
 The ability of the Kamiokande experiment to observe the direction of electrons produced in solar neutrino interactions allowed experimenters to directly demonstrate for the first time that the Sun was a source of neutrinos.

+While making discoveries in neutrino astronomy and neutrino astrophysics, Kamiokande never detected a proton decay, the primary goal for its construction.
+The absence of any such observation pushed back the possible half-life of any potential proton decay far enough to eliminate some of the GUT models which allow for such a decay.
+Other models predict a longer half-life, with rarer decays.

+To increase the chance of detecting such decays, a larger detector was needed.
+A higher sensitivity was also necessary to obtain a higher statistical confidence in other detections.
+This led to the design and construction of Super-Kamiokande, with fifteen times the volume of water and ten times as many PMTs as Kamiokande.